-Although travel agents will be able to provide advice and assistance when booking accessible accommodation or making your journey through an airport run as smoothly as possible, you might want to contact a specialist agency that specifically tailor their trips for those that are blind or partially sighted.
+Although travel agents will be able to provide advice and assistance when booking accessible accommodation or making your journey through an airport run as smoothly as possible, you might want to contact a specialist agency that specifically tailors their trips for those that are blind or partially sighted.
 This way, you can expect a holiday where every detail has been considered to ensure you get the most out of your experience.

 Why not take a look at Seable, who offer holidays tailor-made for groups of blind and partially sighted travellers that include transportation, accessible accommodation, assistance with places to eat and drink as well as a variety of excursions and visits.
 Other agents, such as Traveleyes, plan trips by mixing groups of blind travellers with sighted travellers so that they can guide and describe sights as part of the package.
 You could sail the seas around Corfu, discovering the wildlife of Africa or hiking the Himalayas.